linode/docs/docs/websites/cms/deploy-ghost-1-0-0-on-ubuntu-16-04.md

 - '[Ghost API Documentation](https://api.ghost.org/v1.0.0)'
 ---

-[Ghost](https://ghost.org/developers/) is an open source blogging platform.
-Creating an online blog with Ghost is very easy.
+[Ghost](https://ghost.org/developers/) is an open source blogging platform that let's you easily create and online blog.

-Ghost team recently released a new version of Ghost CMS with a lot of new features and improvements: brand new Markdown editor, refreshed user interface, new default theme design, night shift mode to reverse the colors of Ghost admin interface, improved install and update process with new tool [Ghost-CLI](https://github.com/TryGhost/Ghost-CLI) and a whole lot more.
+The Ghost team recently released a new version of Ghost CMS with plenty of new features and improvements, such as the following: brand new Markdown editor, refreshed user interface, new default theme design, night-shift mode to reverse the colors of the Ghost admin interface, improved install and update processes with a new tool [Ghost-CLI](https://github.com/TryGhost/Ghost-CLI) - and a whole lot more.

-In this guide we are going to set up and deploy a secure Ghost 1.0.0 blog on a Linode running Ubuntu 16.04 LTS using MySQL, Let's Encrypt, Node.js, NPM, Ghost-CLI and Nginx.
+In this guide you are going to set up, deploy, and secure a Ghost 1.0.0 blog on a Linode running Ubuntu 16.04 LTS using MySQL, Let's Encrypt, Node.js, NPM, Ghost-CLI and Nginx.

 {: .note}
 >